MaoZiming/papers/9-misc/questions.md

   * Reduce write amplification.
 * Not needed
     * Cylinder group management: SSD doesn’t have cylinder group
-    * Block contiguity: SSD can access any block in constant time (very good random read performance), so contiguous block allocation not too critical for performance
+    * Block contiguity (when allocating blocks addressed by direct and indirect pointers): SSD can access any block in constant time (very good random read performance), so contiguous block allocation not too critical for performance

 ### C. mapping table